meteor/meteor/docs/client/basic/sections/templates.md

 {{> autoApiBox "Template#rendered"}}

-The function assigned to this property is called once for every instance of *Template.myTemplate* when it is inserted into the document for the first time.
+The function assigned to this property is called once for every instance of *Template.myTemplate* when it is inserted into the page for the first time.

 This _rendered_ callback can be used to integrate external libraries that aren't familiar with Meteor's automatic view rendering, and need to be initialized